PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 19:41:50
+Last updated: 2024-04-02 19:42:23
-Random Quote: When times are bad is when the real entrepreneurs emerge. - Robert Kiyosaki
+Random Quote: Friendship is a very taxing and arduous form of leisure activity. - Mortimer J. Adler